stappersg/ferron-website/src/content/docs/configuration.md

 - **disableTrailingSlashRedirects** (_bool_)
   - Option to disable redirects if the path points to a directory.
 When set to `true`, the server will not automatically redirect requests to a trailing slash if the path points to a directory.
 Default: `false`
 - **users** (_Array&lt;Object&gt;_)
   - User list.
 This setting specifies an array of user objects that the server will use for authentication.
+It's recommended to use the `ferron-passwd` tool to generate the user objects.
 Default: None
   - **Sub-properties**:
     - **user** (_String_)
       - Username.
 This setting specifies the username for a user.
 Default: None